 The SDC property contains oak woodlands, Douglas fir forests, redwoods, grasslands, lakes, wetlands, and streams.
 Deer, mountain lion, coyote, bobcat, and rare species such as steelhead trout, northern spotted owl, and California red-legged frog live here.
 Sonoma Creek, which runs through SDC for about three-quarters of a mile, is one of the county’s most significant streams for steelhead.
 In addition, the property provides significant water resources for the surrounding community.

 Permanent protection of the undeveloped portions of the SDC will link over 9,000 acres of protected land home to many rare native plants and animals.
 The property is recognized as a regionally significant linkage connecting the Marin coast to the interior Coast Ranges of California.
 SDC is the last large undeveloped property in Sonoma Valley, and the loss of its exceptional habit to incompatible development will likely have devastating effects on wildlife movement across the Valley.

 SDC is the single large property in Sonoma Valley poised to recreationally connect Sonoma Mountain and Jack London State Park to Sonoma Valley Regional Park, with its network of publicly accessible lands, bikeways, and transit operations that link to Sonoma and Santa Rosa.

-There is substantial existing public investment in the land: over 12 miles of trails, equestrian, group and camp facilities, and scenic lakes are enjoyed every day by the public.
+There is substantial existing public investment in the land, featuring more than 12 miles of trails and two scenic lakes enjoyed every day by the public.
 The general topography supports accessible trails that appeal to all segments of the population.
 This property can provide access to nature and healthy lifestyles in a way that no other Sonoma Valley facility can.